mhmetglrq/mhmetglrq/README.md

 <h1 align="center">Hi 👋!
-My name is Mehmet and I'm a Flutter Developer, from Turkey</h1>
+My name is Mehmet and I'm a Software Developer, from Turkey</h1>

 ###